 “The film is especially important and relevant in our time,” said Perelman.
 “It tells a profoundly powerful, heartbreaking story that is infused with tragedy, irony, the kindling of hope and friendship among the unlikeliest in the unlikeliest circumstances.
 I am honoured and pleased with the opportunity to widen the worldwide audience and fans of the film.”

 “It’s a unique story which was turned into a unique script which I hopefully was able to turn into a unique movie,” says the director.

 “We are very proud that the film, which we shot entirely in Belarus and co-produced with Belarusfilm, is the country’s submission for the Academy Awards,” said producer Ilya Stewart, founder of Hype Film.
 “During this extremely difficult year, in which the film started its journey at the last major film festival to take place before the pandemic and was so well received, we remain optimistic that Vadim Perelman’s unique vision based on Ilya Zofin’s brilliant script will eventually reach an international audience.”

 Interview – Vadim Perelman

-What drew you to this story, how did you find out about it?
+What drew you to this story, and how did you find out about it?

 I first heard about “Persian Lessons” from producer Timur Bekmambetov when he shared some of his upcoming projects with me.
 I fell in love with the project right away.
 I was very impressed and inspired by it.
 I immediately realized the potential of the story and the effect it may have on the audience.
 And I thought: it’s just a wonderful project, I have to get on board!

-Is it based or inspired by a true story?
+Is it based on or inspired by a true story?

 The film is based on a short story written by Wolfgang Kohlhaase called “Erfindung einer Sprache“.
 That being said, there are hundreds of similar stories, in which wit and smartthinking enabled people to survive.